theochem/fanpy/docs/wavefunction.rst

 ============
 The wavefunction is the approximation to the eigenfunction of the Hamiltonian.
 Just like the Hamiltonian, the wavefunction is often written with respect to the one-electron basis set.
-Some build wavefunctions from the vaccuum using creation operators and while build from a reference state using excitation operators.
+Some build wavefunctions from the vaccuum using creation operators and while others build from a reference state using excitation operators.
 Regardless of the form of the wavefunction, all wavefunction can be re-expressed as a linear combination of Slater determinants using the resolution of identity:

 .. math::